searchivarius/long_doc_rank_model_analysis/README.md

 are implemented in our [FlexNeuART framework](https://github.com/oaqa/FlexNeuART/tree/pypi2021).
 **Important notes:**

-1. please, use a special branch `pypi2021`, rather the main branch!
+1. Please, use a special branch `pypi2021`, rather the main branch!
 One has to compile and install this branch locally rather than from `pypi`.
+2. For MS MARCO we provide already pre-processed training data for the main experiment, but not for the "leaderboarding"-style evalution when we train using three progressively improving candidate generator.

 The framework is used out-of-the-box and provides documentations regarding **installation**, indexing collections, and training the models.